nokyotsu/parrots/en/1_ayeaye.md

 included a lot of lemurs.
 And they basically sort of sat there for millions and millions of years in glorious isolation.
 While, in the rest of the world, a new creature emerged.
-A new creature arrived that was much more intelligent than the lemurs---according to it---, ((Laughter)) much more competitive, much more aggressive, and incredibly interested in all of things you could do with twigs. ((Laughter.))
+A new creature arrived that was much more intelligent than the lemurs---according to it---, ((Laughter.)) much more competitive, much more aggressive, and incredibly interested in all of things you could do with twigs. ((Laughter.))